rcy/meteor-hackage/README.md

 ```

 At this point we have a iron:router fork with source in
-`myapp/packages/iron-router` which we can hack on in the context of
+`/tmp/iron-router` which is symlinked to `.packages/iron:router` which
-our application and easily make pull requests.
+we can hack on in the context of our application.